Nick Bosa, 49ers keeping this key Daniel Jones stat in mind for ‘TNF'

 They now face a unique challenge in New York Giants quarterback Daniel Jones on Thursday night at Levi's Stadium.

-Jones is far from a perfect quarterback but he can extend plays and drives with his legs.
+Jones is far from a perfect quarterback, but he can extend plays and drives with his legs.
 On Tuesday, 49ers star pass rusher Nick Bosa outlined a statistic the defense is highlighting entering the primetime clash.

 In 16 career games that Jones completes less than 60 percent of his pass attempts, the Giants are 1-15.